EFForg/https-everywhere/doc/updateJSONSpec.md

-        "changes" : <a short description of recent changes>, "date"    : <the date the new db was released>, "hash"    : <the hash of the db file>, "hashfn"  : <The name of the hash function to use>
-        "source"  : <the URL serving the updated ruleset db>, "version" : <ruleset release version>
+        "changes" : <a short description of recent changes>, "date"    : <the date the new db was released>, "hash"    : <the hash of the db file>, "hashfn"  : <The name of the hash function to use>, "source"  : <the URL serving the updated ruleset db>, "version" : <ruleset release version>
     }